fjolnir/Tranquil/Docs/Tranquil Spec.md

     collect { ..statements.. } \ Releases all memory used by the statements within the
                                \ literal block, as soon as it's over.
 (Usually  memory is released when the containing block returns)

 ## Blocks

 A block is ..a block of code.
 It is either used as a function or a method.
 (A method is simply a block that is executed in response to a message)

 By default a block returns `nil`.
 To return a value the `^` symbol is prefixed to the expression to return.

-**Planned for the future:** Non-local returns: to return from a parent block one can use the number of carets corresponding to the current block's depth relative to it, so for example: `^^1` would return 1 from caller of the current block.
-(I don't know if this is possible yet)

 All arguments are optional and if no default value is specified, `nil` is used.